 Dispersing the ashes of a deceased family member or friend is a beautiful and spiritual experience.
 It symbolizes the freeing of someone’s soul go to its final resting place.
 You can make the ash scattering as meaningful and personal as possible, so your loved one gets the final cast-off that he or she deserves.
 Here are some options for dispersing the cremains of the departed:

 Spreading the ashes of a loved one at sea or another body of water is an elegant and serene way to honor the dead.
-One way to do this is to place the cremains in a biodegradable floating pillow, and cast it into the water.
-The pillow will float away, and quickly dissolve into the water.
+One way to do this is to place the cremains in a biodegradable cremation urn.
+Most water urns will float atop the water before slowly emerging with the ashes inside.
 Another water scattering ceremony idea is to choose a few close family members or friends to scatter the ashes into the water by hand.
 While this method can be glorious if executed properly, it is imperative that the ashes are scattered with the flow of the wind.
 Deviation from this can result in an undesirable outcome and can detract from the process of honoring your loved one.
 One more very natural and beautiful way to disperse the ashes of a loved one is to sprinkle them on the shoreline of a large body of water and let the tide take the ashes out to sea.